 The researchers put together guidance based on their findings that prescribe methods for determining the tornado-induced forces that building components — the frame, the roof, the windows — should be designed to stand up to.

 NIST proposed this guidance, along with the tornado hazard maps, to the American Society of Civil Engineers (ASCE) for inclusion in ASCE 7, a standard that is central to the nation’s building codes.
-Levitan and Phan have supported the organization’s review process of the proposal, which would apply specifically to high-occupancy structures and critical facilities, and note it has already cleared many hurdles toward publication.
+In December 2021, ASCE released the 2022 edition of the standard, which includes the provisions for tornado-resistant design, applying specifically to high-occupancy structures and critical facilities.

 The closest radar to the Joplin tornado was stationed about 60 miles (97 kilometers) away, too far to capture the tornado’s wind speeds directly.
 NWS meteorologists relied almost solely on EF Scale ratings to estimate speed.
 But their ratings didn’t quite match up with other ratings, including NIST’s.